statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## The Repository

 When working with Entries in PHP, you use the [`Entry`](https://github.com/statamic/cms/blob/master/src/Contracts/Entries/EntryRepository.php) facade class.
 It automatically routes the request to proper class depending on what driver you're using.
-For example, fetching all entries with `Entry::all()`, will call `$repository->all()` behind the scene, which will offload the work to the Stache driver by default, or in this case – our custom Eloquent driver.
+For example, fetching all entries with `Entry::all()`, will call `$repository->all()` behind the scenes, which will offload the work to the Stache driver by default, or in this case – our custom Eloquent driver.

 When building your own custom repository class (like we're doing right now), you'll need to implement all of the methods on the `EntryRepository` interface.
 These methods — like `all`, `find`, `whereCollection`, and `query`, handle all of the data I/O. Think of this class like a little data router.